tudelft-cda-lab/SAGE/README.md

-# Docker for SAGE: Attack graph generation
+# Docker for SAGE: Attack Graph Generator
 Repository to accompany our publication "SAGE: Intrusion Alert-driven Attack Graph Extractor" at AI4Cyber workshop @ KDD, '21.

 ## Important files
 - Dockerfile
 - script.sh
+- start.sh
 - input.ini
 - requirements.txt
-- batch-likelihoodRIT.txt
+- spdfa-config.txt
-- sage.py (hopefully will be pulling from github soon)

 ## Create folders
-- /alerts/ containing alerts in .json files
+- /alerts/ containing intrusion alert files in `.json` format
 - /output/ will be mounted to docker and will contain all outputs

 ## Pre-reqs
 - Install and setup `docker`

-## Directions
+## Usage Instructions

 - First, create a new folder X and pull all relavent files and create relavent folders
 - Then open `input.ini` and update `experiment-name` field.
 To play around, you can also modify `alert-filtering-window` and `alert-aggr-window`.
-To see how to set these values, look up the main AD-Attack-Graph github.
+To see how to set these values, look up the main branch of [SAGE](https://github.com/tudelft-cda-lab/SAGE).

+### Option I: Fastest way

+- Open a cmd/shell in folder X and execute the following command:

+`start.sh {Image Name}`, \
+e.g. `start.sh ag-test .`

+- Wait for execution.
+Once finished, the attack graphs can be found in X/output/

+### Option II: Configure Docker Yourself

-- Next, open a cmd/shell in folder X and build the docker image:
+- Open a cmd/shell in folder X and build the docker image:

 `docker build -t {Image Name} . `, \
 e.g. `docker build -t ag-test .`